sonoilconte/outfitter/README.md

 ## User Stories Implemented ##

   * Add a new clothing item
+  * View an index of all clothing items (the "Closet")
   * View an index of all outfits
-  * View an index of all clothing items (the "Closet")
   * View / Edit / Delete a clothing item
-  * Create a new outfit from items
+  * Create a new outfit from clothing items
   * View / Delete an outfit
   * Edit name and tag attributes for an outfit